Volksfest/LiLiKin/README.md

 a cos(phi) + b sin(phi) = c

 a, b and c are given parameters and the task would be to find phi.
-This yields to a equivalent quadratic equation with at most two solutions, which can be retrieved algebraically via half-tangens substitutions or geometrically.
+This yields to an equivalent quadratic equation with at most two solutions, which can be retrieved algebraically via half-tangens substitutions or geometrically.

+See DualNumberAlgebra::solve_trigonometric_equation()

 ### Acos3